irbraun/snpedia-nlp/README.md

 A paper related to using this dataset as a proof-of-concept for working with unstructured text is in progress.

-### Feedback?
+### Have any feedback?
-Send any feedback, questions, or suggestions to irbraun at iastate dot edu.
+Send any feedback, comments, questions, or suggestions to irbraun at iastate dot edu.